Blending eIDAS and AML to fight against money laundering and terror funding

 "Cutting off the funds " is one of the most effective weapons in the arsenal of authorities trying to deal with terrorists and other organized criminals.
-The international nature of such criminal organizations forces them to move money between various countries and requires international transfers and currency swaps.
+The international nature of such criminal organizations forces them to move money between various countries and requires international transfers and exchange currencies.

-Often this necessitates the use of legitimate financial intermediaries in the middle in order to get the funds across.
-To avoid detection, these criminals use a variety of techniques to make the transactions seem innocuous - fake IDs, shell companies, decoy businesses and so on.
-Such things are not easy to detect and this is where the Anti-Money Laundering (AML) and Counter Terrorism Financing (CTF) regulations come in.
+Often this necessitates using legitimate financial intermediaries in the middle to move the funds.
+To avoid detection, these criminals use a number of methods to make the transactions seem innocuous - fake IDs, shell corporations, decoy businesses, and so on.
+Such things are not easy to detect, and this is where the Anti-Money Laundering (AML) and Counter Terrorism Financing (CTF) regulations come in.

 The enhanced AML directive will help to cut off terrorists financial resources